 Far surpassing existing software which is primarily focused on assessment, memorization and preparing for tests, Gradarius nurtures the skills needed to solve Calculus problems logically while simultaneously offering instructors not only student solution data, but the thinking behind each approach.
 To be able to practice and learn to solve problems on their own, students need intelligent software that provides immediate and focused feedback on every step of each solution.
 Gradarius fulfills these needs, with an ultimate goal of improving Calculus education and outcomes through personalized, immediate coaching.

-Castle Point Learning Systems, LLC (CPLS) is the developer of Gradarius™ — the world’s first Stepwise Calculus Learning Platform.
+Castle Point Learning Systems Corp.
+(CPLS) is the developer of Gradarius™ — the world’s first Stepwise Calculus Learning Platform.
 Gradarius is an innovative online learning platform designed to help students master Calculus concepts for deeper understanding — offering immediate feedback, guiding problem solving, pointing out mistakes and providing hints during each step of the problem-solving process for every problem, any time of the day or night.

 BROUGHT TO YOU BY